 Steps to follow to do a work-study program as a foreign student

 The following steps are valid for accessing the apprenticeship contract or the professionalization contract:

 - sign an employment contract with your employer.
 Indeed, the training can only be validated after signing the contract.
-Nevertheless, it is possible to start work 3 months before the training or 3 months after the beginning of the training in a specialized school such as INSEEC.
+Nevertheless, it is possible to start work 2 months before the training or 1 month after the beginning of the training in a specialized school such as INSEEC.
 This is possible if your contract is an apprenticeship contract.
 If it is a professionalization contract, it is possible to start work up to 1 month before the beginning of the school year, however you cannot start your work once the school year has passed.

 - apply for a temporary work permit (APT) from the Direction régionale des entreprises, de la concurrence, de la consommation, du travail et de l’emploi